-I am a biological oceanographer at NASA Goddard and a member of the Field Support Group (FSG), part of the Ocean Ecology Laboratory (OEL; Code 616).
+Aimee received her B.S. and M.S. in Marine Biology and a PhD from the MEES program at the University of Maryland.
+Before she came to NASA, she spent a year and a half iat the Bermuda Institute of Ocean Sciences and participated in monthly cruises to collect dimethylsulfide compounds in the Sargasso Sea.
+As such, she is a biological oceanographer by training at NASA Goddard and was a member of the Field Support Group (FSG), a part of the Ocean Ecology Laboratory (OEL; Code 616), for 15 years.
 The FSG collects in situ optical and biogeochemical data for Earth science climate data records and other supporting data records used for ocean color satellite vicarious calibration, data product validation, and bio-optical algorithm development.
 To this end, the field support group participates in large scale field campaigns, where in situ instruments are deployed to measure the optical properties of the ocean water column as well as collect biogeochemical samples.
-I have vast experience participating in global oceanographic field campaigns, traveling to such areas as the Chukchi Sea, the Southern Ocean and North Atlantic.
-My expertise is in IOP measurements and data analysis.
-My interests also include phytoplankton ecology and diversity throughout the global ocean and modeling phytoplankton community composition using satellite ocean color data.
-I have also lead multiple efforts to standardize approaches for biogeochemical measurements and analysis.
-I have extensive experience in public outreach, teaching the public about satellite ocean color.
-I completed my PhD at the University of Maryland, College Park where my dissertation was focused upon phytoplankton ecology and optical water types in the Chukchi Sea.
+Aimee possesses vast experience participating in global oceanographic field campaigns, traveling to such areas as the Chukchi Sea, the Southern Ocean and North Atlantic.
+My expertise is in optical property measurements, phytoplankton ecology, polar ecology and big data analysis.
+She led multiple efforts to standardize approaches for biogeochemical measurements and analysis.
+She has participated in public outreach, teaching the public about satellite ocean color.
+Aimee recently assumed a new role as the Mission Applications Lead for ICESat-2.
+In this role, I engage with current and future applied users and stakeholders, organize workshops and other events to foster ICESat-2 science and applications engagement and collaboration and represent ICESat-2 applications in the community.

 Collect, measure and analyze optical and phytoplankton taxonomy samples collected during aquatic field campaigns.